Jane Davis Doggett: Early life

-Early Work Experience

-Her first job after graduate school was with George Nelson, working on the anthropological part of the permanent exhibit at Colonial Williamsburg, Virginia.
+Her first job after graduate school was with George Nelson, working on the anthropological elements of the permanent exhibit at Colonial Williamsburg, Virginia.
 She then worked in Europe for the magazine Architectural Record, photographing architects and engineers and their work.

+Career

+Airport Graphics and Wayfinding

 Her first airport design job was for the Memphis airport in 1959.
-The project's architect Roy Harrover knew Doggett from both Nashville and Yale and brought her in to do the graphics.
+The project's architect, Roy Harrover, knew Doggett from both Nashville and Yale and brought her in to do the graphics.

+In the late 1950s, the advent of the jet was changing air travel, requiring multiple terminals and increasing the number of people moving through them.
+The newer, larger airports could no longer accommodate the "hodgepodge" of airline logos without some sort of overarching graphic order, and the increasing architectural complexity of airport design necessitated fresh design thinking.

+Doggett would end up supplying more than graphics, innovating standardizations and coherent color categorizations that would revolutionize passenger navigation within public spaces.
+"The field she began working in didn't really have a name at the time but is now called environmental graphic design.
+She became one of its founding figures, coming up with systems to help people navigate complex spaces, a specialty called 'wayfinding.'"

 Her first innovation was the development of a standardized font for use throughout the airport.
+At the time, each airport had their own logos and their own typefaces; Doggett proposed a universal/common typeface with logos and branding behind the ticket counter.
 This font became Doggett's trademarked “Alphabet A” and was used in many subsequent airport projects, since it was very readable over long distances.

-Additional airport projects included Tampa International, George Bush-Houston, Baltimore-Washington, Newark, Miami, Fort Lauderdale-Hollywood, and Cleveland-Hopkins among others.
+Additional airport projects would include Tampa International, George Bush-Houston, Baltimore-Washington, Newark, Miami, Fort Lauderdale-Hollywood, and Cleveland-Hopkins among others.

-As of 2014, Doggett had designed the wayfinding systems for 40 major airport projects, which is said to be “more than any other designer in the world.”
+By 2014, Doggett had designed the wayfinding systems for 40 major airport projects, which is said to be “more than any other designer in the world.”
 Each year, 20 million airplane passengers are guided by her way-finding signage and graphics.

+Environmental Design

+From the late 1950s and for decades thereafter, Doggett was one of a small number of women who found successful careers in environmental design.
+She established her own firm, Architectural Graphics Associates, based in Connecticut, just a few years after receiving her master's degree.
+In interviews throughout her working career, she was repeatedly queried if she had ever encountered challenges in her work because of her gender.
+Her answers were all in a similar vein: "It's sort of like asking Henry Kissinger, 'Did you encounter obstacles working for détente?

-Wayfinding Systems
+Wayfinding systems

 Doggett is credited with four innovations that are now commonly employed in airports and other large public spaces: